 Train to be a Veterinary Technician

 Eastern Florida State College offers a two-year Associate in Science degree in Veterinary Nursing, formerly known as Veterinary Technology.
-The curriculum includes relevant general education courses and veterinary nursing courses.
-Students complete at least two years of academic study including clinical practice under the supervision of EFSC faculty in the college's veterinary clinical facility and designated external clinical sites.
+The curriculum includes relevant general education courses and veterinary nursing courses that prepare graduates to work as Veterinary Technicians.
+Students complete at least two years of academic study, including clinical practice under the supervision of EFSC faculty in the college's veterinary clinical facility and designated external clinical sites.
 General education courses and support courses should be completed prior to admission to the program.
-The Veterinary Nursing program courses are sequential and require a commitment to attend classes.
+The program courses are sequential and require a commitment to attend classes.

 The program is limited access and requires a special application process in addition to the general EFSC admissions process.
-A one-year Veterinary Assisting College Credit Certificate will also be available starting in January, 2020, as part of the Veterinary Nursing A.S. program, or as a full-time, stand-alone certificate program.
+A one-year Veterinary Assisting College Credit Certificate is also available, as part of the Veterinary Nursing A.S. program, or as a full-time, stand-alone certificate program.

 Accreditation and Certification

 The Veterinary Nursing program operates under the guidelines of the American Veterinary Medical Association's Committee on Veterinary Technician Education and Activities, and the Florida Department of Education certification standards for Veterinary Technology.

 A graduate of the Veterinary Nursing program is qualified to take the Veterinary Technician National Examination (VTNE).
 Upon successful completion of the board, the graduate is designated as a Certified Veterinary Technician in the State of Florida.
 Continuing education credits and renewal every two years are required to maintain the certification.
 Certification in Florida is offered through both the Florida Veterinary Technician Association (FVTA) and the Florida Veterinary Medical Association (FVMA).

 Review the document on live animal use in the EFSC Veterinary Nursing program.

 Areas of our training that prepares students to work as veterinary technicians include:

 - Administration of medication and vaccines